tusharsharm/R-Practice/README.md

 # R-Practice
-This Repository has all the r programming codes that i have done
+This Repository has all the r programming codes that i have done and the datset used
 # - R is a programming language and environment specifically designed for statistical computing, data analysis, and graphical representation.
 # - It is widely used in academic, scientific, and business domains for its flexibility and robust data analysis capabilities.